All clubs and societies need rules. Here are ours.

 The headquarters of the Club is Trevor Bailey Sports Ground (South Circular), Dulwich Common, London, SE21 7LD

-3.1 The object of the Club is the promotion of amateur athletics.
+3.1 The objects of the Club are to:

-4.1 The Management of the Club is vested in a Committee consisting of a Chair, Treasurer, and Secretary and no less than 5 and not more than 10 other members, all to be elected annually, four (or, if greater, 40%) to form a quorum.
+4.1 The Management of the Club is vested in a Committee consisting of a Chair, Treasurer, and Secretary and no less than 5 and not more than 10 other members, all to be elected annually, four (or, if greater, 40% of the Committee) to form a quorum.
 The Committee has the power to fill any vacancy which may arise between annual general meetings (“AGMs”).

 4.2 Election to the Committee shall be for a period beginning at the adjournment of the AGM at which the Committee is elected and ending at the adjournment of the subsequent AGM at which a new Committee is elected.
-A committee meeting will be arranged within one month of the AGM to facilitate hand-over from the outgoing to the incoming committees, and both sets of committee members are expected to work together during the month following an AGM, and beyond if necessary, to ensure a smooth handover.
+A committee meeting will be arranged within one month of the AGM to facilitate hand-over from the outgoing to the incoming committees, and both the outgoing and the incoming committee members are expected to work together during the month following an AGM, and beyond if necessary, to ensure a smooth handover.

-4.3 Members may serve on the committee for a maximum of three consecutive years in the same post, after which they must step down for at least one year before seeking re-election for that post unless: (i) no other nominations have been proposed and seconded for the post with the consent of the nominee; and (ii) the members in general meeting re-elect the member in question to that post.
+4.3 Members may serve on the Committee for a maximum of three consecutive years in the same post, after which they must step down for at least one year before seeking re-election for that post unless: (i) no other nominations have been proposed and seconded for the post with the consent of the nominee; and (ii) the members in general meeting re-elect the member in question to that post.
 A member may only hold one committee post at any one time.

-5.6 A pre-junior member is one whose subscription is paid and is aged six or under on the date of election or the 1st of April whichever is applicable.
+5.6 A pre-junior member is one whose subscription is paid and is aged six or under on the date of becoming a member or the 1st of April whichever is applicable.
 A pre-junior is entitled to take part in the Summer League and any appropriate fun runs for DPR.
 The parent or guardian concerned, be they full member, long-distance member, or social member, will be totally responsible for their child throughout the whole of any event they attend.

 A member intending to withdraw from the Club shall give notice in writing to the Secretary, and his/her membership terminates on the date of that notice unless he/she is financially indebted to the Club, in which case the Committee may withhold acceptance of the resignation until he/she has discharged his/her liability.
 No part of a member’s subscription shall be refunded on resignation.